WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/faq.md

 Q - Can I use a VPN?

-A - You can if you're using the NextDNS Configuration Profile
+A - You can if you're using the madNS Config Profile and you're using the VPN guide over in Miscellaneous Guides

 ---